-- Implementing password security policies that are in line with industry best practice.
+- Implementing password security policies that are in line with industry best practices;

-While nothing can be 100% secure, as long as people are involved, the healthcare industry can succeed in making our information secure.
-It just requires them to have security procedures, policies, and auditing in place that follow industry best practice.
-It also requires them to use regular effective training for employees and follow the above suggestions.
+While nothing can be 100% secure, as long as people are involved, the health care industry can succeed in making our information secure.
+It just requires them to have security procedures, policies, and auditing in place that follow industry best practices.
+It also requires them to use regular, effective training for employees and follow the above suggestions.
 Then we all can be more at ease when filling out all those forms with our personal information.

 Stay safe and secure.